DillonB07/wack-hour/README.md

-# Hack Hour Mk.
-2
+# Wack Hour

-It's going to be crazy y'all!
+It's going to be wacky y'all!